 Change the third paragraph of 9.10.1 as follows:

 The Block Ack mechanism does not require the setting up of a TS; however, QoS STAs using the TS facility may choose to signal their intention to use Block Ack mechanism for the scheduler’s consideration in assigning TXOPs.
-The Block Ack mechanism is also used by the MRG service.
+The Block Ack mechanism is also used by the GCR (#686) service.
 Acknowledgments of frames belonging to the same TID, but transmitted during multiple TXOPs, may also be combined into a single BlockAck frame.
 This mechanism allows the originator to have flexibility regarding the transmission of data MPDUs.
 The originator may split the block of frames across TXOPs, separate the data transfer and the Block Ack exchange, and interleave blocks of MPDUs carrying all or part of MSDUs or A-MSDUs for different TIDs or RAs.

 9.10.2 Setup and modification of the Block Ack parameters